 And though it’s a relatively simple and fast process, it’s not entirely safe.
 A data leak could still occur if encryption has not been constantly turned on on a particular device.
-Plus the loss of any encryption keys could also effect data recovery, which adds more responsibility to your general operations through proper encryption key management.
+The loss of encryption keys could also affect data recovery.
+This adds more responsibility to your general operations through proper encryption key management.

 Verify Erasures with a Third Party

 So, what are your options?
 One safe, fool-proof method is to enlist the help of a third party company to help you dispose of and erase any hard drives with important data on them.